momowl-studying/Preprocessing-of-Southwest-Heavy-Truck-Driving-Data/README.md

 7. Segment data and extract features (characterindex.py)
 8. Merge features of dataset 1 and dataset 2
-9. Optimize initial clustering centers using PSO algorithm and cluster using K-Means algorithm (PSO_KMeans.py) Use REF_parameter_selection.py to determine the optimal number of feature subsets for all standard features and fluctuation features (REF parameter selection)
+9. Optimize initial clustering centers using PSO algorithm and cluster using K-Means algorithm (PSO_KMeans.py) Use REF_parameter_selection.py to determine the optimal number of feature subsets for all standard features and fluctuation features.
-The training process of the LVQ model is carried out using the "lvqnetwork.m" file.
+The training process of the LVQ model is carried out using the "LVQnetwork.m" file.